Wild Opera: Dry Cleaning Ray

-One of the Wild Opera tracks -"Dry Cleaning Ray"- was released as a single in 1997.
+One of the Wild Opera tracks, "Dry Cleaning Ray," was released, albeit in radio edit and remixed form, as a vinyl single in 1997.
 It also spawned the Dry Cleaning Ray mini-album.
 Dry Cleaning Ray presented reworked Wild Opera material, Gainsbourg covers, remixes (such as "Punished For Being Born", Muslimgauze's version of "Housewives Hooked on Heroin"), and instrumental moments.
 It also offered new songs such as "Sicknote."